Texas124/ZZZ-Integrity-Autopatch-Release/README.md

 - This will not work if you dont have any `_remote` files inside `/persistent` folder.

 ## Updating
-1. If you have saved `game directory` reopening app will automatically update if necessary
+1. If you have saved `game directory`, reopening app will automatically patch if necessary
-2. You can update game path by deleting `\main\game directory.txt` or just simply edit the path inside
+2. You can change game path by deleting `\main\game directory.txt` or just simply edit the path inside
 3. You might also need to update `\main\key.pem` and `\main\url.txt` later.

 ## Uninstallation
-- Delete `.exe` and `main` folder
+- Delete `.exe` and `main` folder.

 ## Credits
-Thanks to [discord: arke8195](https://github.com/yeonjunq/IWALY_ZZZ) and [ZZZ Bug Help](https://discord.gg/9QEuAZNhfX) discord server.
+Thanks to [discord: arke8195](https://github.com/yeonjunq/IWALY_ZZZ) for the fetch link and decrypt key also [ZZZ Bug Help](https://discord.gg/9QEuAZNhfX) discord server.